snoyberg/posa-chapter/warp.md

 We tested several benchmark tools in the past and our favorite one was `httperf`.
-Since it uses the `select()` system call and is just a single process program, it reaches its performance limits when we try to measure HTTP servers on multi-cores.
+Since it uses `select()` and is just a single process program, it reaches its performance limits when we try to measure HTTP servers on multi-cores.
-So, we switched to `weighttp`, which is based on the `epoll` system call family and can use multiple native threads.
+So, we switched to `weighttp`, which is based on the `epoll` family and can use multiple native threads.
 We used `weighttp` as follows: